Social Work Building

 Our New DSW Program is Coming Soon!

-The Doctorate of Social Work (DSW) at the University of Maryland School of Social Work will be a three-year, advanced practice doctorate designed for experienced social workers seeking to deepen their expertise and expand their impact.
-This cohort-based program emphasizes collaborative learning and professional growth in four key areas: clinical practice, supervision, leadership, and teaching.
+The Doctor of Social Work (DSW) at the University of Maryland School of Social Work will be a three-year, advanced practice doctorate designed for experienced social workers seeking to deepen their expertise and expand their impact.
+This cohort-based program emphasizes collaborative learning and professional growth in five key areas: advanced clinical practice, supervision, leadership, teaching, and applied research.

 Students will engage closely with peers and expert faculty to refine advanced clinical skills, explore innovative approaches, and develop new frameworks that contribute to the evolving landscape of social work.
 Through rigorous coursework and experiential learning, the DSW program will prepare graduates to lead clinical innovation, elevate standards of care, and advance excellence in practice across diverse settings.